ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/additional_fields.rst

 Overview
 ^^^^^^^^

-When creating, retrieving, or updating data, you can request additional fields that are not included in the default API response by appending the ``fields`` query parameter, followed each field's name, to your request.
-To request multiple fields, prepend ``&fields=`` to each subsequent field in the ``fields`` query parameter.
-For example, to include data for Tags and associated Groups in the API response when retrieving an Indicator, append the following to the API request's URL: ``?fields=tags&fields=associatedGroups``.
+When creating, retrieving, or updating data, you can use the ``fields`` query parameter to include additional fields that are not included in the API response by default.

+To use the fields query parameter, append ``?fields={fieldName}`` to the end of the request URL.
+To include multiple fields in the API response, separate each key-value pair with an ampersand (``&``).
+For example, to include data for associated Groups and Tags in an API response, append ``?fields=associatedGroups&fields=tags`` to the end of the request URL.

 Retrieve a List of Available Fields for an Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Send a request in the following format to retrieve a list of fields you can include in the default API response returned from an object's endpoint:
+Send a request in the following format to retrieve a list of fields you can include in responses returned from an object's endpoint:

 .. code::

   OPTIONS /v3/{objectType}/fields

-For example, the following request will retrieve a list of fields you can include in the default response returned from the ``/v3/groups`` endpoint:
+For example, the following request will retrieve a list of fields you can include in responses returned from the ``/v3/indicators`` endpoint:

 .. code::

-    OPTIONS /v3/groups/fields
+    OPTIONS /v3/indicators/fields

 JSON Response